keu/docs/astro/executors.md

 - Customize individual tasks, including CPU and memory requests, using a `pod_override` configuration.
 - Change the worker node type on which your Pods run.

-By default, each task on Astro runs in a dedicated Kubernetes Pod with 1 CPU and 256Mi of memory.
+By default, each task on Astro runs in a dedicated Pod with up to 1 CPU and exactly 384Mi of memory.
 These Pods run on a worker node in your Astro data plane.
 If a worker node can't run any more Pods, Astro automatically provisions a new worker node to begin running any queued tasks in new Pods.

 ### Customize a task's Kubernetes Pod